 An alternative to the Florida minimum coverage of $10,000/$20,000 bodily injury and $10,000 property damage liability requirement is a self-insurance certification.
 It requires that motorcyclists prove an available net worth of at least $40,000 with a notarized financial statement.

-When the average motorcycle insurance premium in Florida is only $57 a month, it’s best to avoid the paperwork and purchase coverage when you buy your first motorcycle.
+While the average motorcycle insurance premium in Florida is only $79 a month, it’s best to avoid the paperwork and purchase coverage when you buy your first motorcycle.
 You’ll also save yourself the hassle of paying for your own or another person’s injuries and property damage if you are involved in an .

 Inherent Risks of Injury and Motorcycle Accidents

 The cost of owning a motorcycle may be less than the cost of owning a car, but when it comes to protection from serious injury or death, a car is a definite winner between the two.
 Motorcycle accidents may not be more common than other types of accidents, but the risk of a motorcyclist suffering serious, if not fatal, injury is much higher than for other drivers.
 In 2006, there were 35 times more deaths from motorcycle accidents than from car accidents.
 That’s a major difference that even half the price of gasoline doesn’t meet.